EEM0N/SecureOps-Project/README.md

   - When using dynamic AWS credentials in Terraform to configure resources, the credentials are generated for each plan and apply step.
 However, since these credentials have a short time-to-live (TTL), they may expire after the plan phase is complete, leading to errors during the apply phase if the credentials are no longer valid.
 ![Day 3 Error](figures/error-day3.PNG)
+  - We need to set certain environment variables in our HCP Terraform workspace to authenticate HCP Terraform with AWS using Vault-backed dynamic credentials. https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/vault-backed/aws-configuration
 ---